vasily-kartashov/vasily-kartashov.github.io/_posts/2016-04-05-spring-data-jpa-and-inheritance.md

 ---

 Let's start adding user management to our application.
 There are two kind of personal information that we want to capture at the moment: existing users and invitations sent out for new potential customers.
-Invitations ans Users have a lot in common so let's start with entities for our Spring Boot application
+Invitations and Users have a lot in common so let's start with entities for our Spring Boot application

 ```java
 @Entity